AmpRack/CFBack/readme.md

 <h2>Codify_Forum</h2>
 <hr/>
 <p>Node.js, Bower, and Grunt are required.
 To use, decompress libraries.rar, and add the included /app/ folder.
+If you registered an account before April 8th, make sure you re-register your account.

 First, a quick rundown of each folder.</p>